Edward Maltby: Wealth and personal life

 The Established Church Act 1836 set the maximum annual income for a bishop at £8,000 (£525,000 at 2003 prices) but it was revealed in 1847 that Maltby was earning around £12,000 (£787,000), having exceeded £21,000 (£1.4 million) in 1841.
 In response to the widespread public criticism, he established the Maltby Fund for building work in the Durham diocese.

-He caused further scandal in 1855 when, elderly and almost blind, Maltby made an unprecedented request that he be allowed to retire and suggested an annual pension of £4,500 (£307,000).
-Prime Minister William Ewart Gladstone was appalled, denouncing the request as simony, but he eventually conceded, allowing Blomfield, now Bishop of London, to retire at the same time.
+He caused further scandal in 1855 when, elderly and almost blind, Maltby made an unprecedented request that he be allowed to retire and suggested an annual pension of £4,500 (£307,000).This was eventually conceded despite criticisms of simony, allowing Blomfield, now Bishop of London, to retire at the same time.

 Maltby died at his London residence and is buried in Kensal Green Cemetery in London, sharing a family vault with his eldest brother.
 A tablet to his memory was erected in Durham Cathedral.